 EvoCharge products offer additional value to commercial real estate and property owners with integrated local load management (LLM), which allows electrical load balancing between the charging stations.
 This permits the use of your facilities’ existing electrical panel, avoiding expensive installation costs and maximizing current infrastructure—helping property owners keep up with technology trends without overwhelming additional costs.

 The graphics below show an 80-amp electrical panel with a dedicated circuit.
 The electricity to each vehicle can be managed based on two methods: distributed load or first in, first served.

 Many of the EV charging stations today are managed by a network service (much like cellular phone networks).
 A central system allows communication between the EV charging infrastructure, the cloud and utility power grid—controlling charging status, processing payments and more.
 EvoCharge charging stations have Open Charge Point Protocol (OCPP) that means you can connect to a variety of non-proprietary networks.
 If you choose a proprietary network you are locked into that charging station and network provider and unable to switch if you are unhappy with service or costs.
 As a property owners looking to invest in technology trends make sure you consider all the options and not get locked into a system that does not benefit you.

 EvoCharge® Charging Systems

-EvoCharge charging stations are compatible with virtually all EV and plug-in hybrid electric vehicles (PHEV) sold throughout the United States and Canada.
+EvoCharge charging stations are compatible with all EV and plug-in hybrid electric vehicles (PHEV) sold throughout the United States and Canada (Tesla with adapter).
 The three base models offer the perfect solution for every type of connection and application.
 Let us help you customize the solution that fits your needs.